 #10.
 Improves Bone Strength

-One of the most abundant substances in our bones is collagen which is why collagen plays a major role in bone strength and flexibility (i.e. the bones’ ability to withstand stress) (22).
+One of the most abundant substances in our bones is collagen.
+This is why collagen plays a major role in bone strength and flexibility (i.e. the bones’ ability to withstand stress) (27).

 How Do You Get More Collagen Into Your Diet?

 Now that we’ve discussed some of collagen’s numerous benefits, you are probably wondering how to make sure you’re getting enough collagen.
-There are 2 common ways to do that:
+There are two common ways to do that:

 A. Taking Collagen Supplements